fig-x/tracee/README.md

 - `tracee.init()` publishes the graph topology and patches `invoke` / `ainvoke` to attach tracing callbacks.
 - `tracee.trace()` records the full execution and streams events to the server.

-### 6. Verify the connection

-After running your instrumented app at least once:

-1. **Check the Graph page** — Your workflow topology should appear with agent nodes and edges.
-2. **Switch to Execution layer** — Select your trace from the dropdown and replay the execution step by step.
-3. **Try the Playground** — Create a simple prompt to confirm the server can reach the LLM API.

 ## License